Getting Started

 npm install typectx

-import { createMarket } from "typectx"
+import { service } from "typectx"

-3. Define Suppliers
+3. Define Services

-const $session = market.add("session").request<{ userId: string }>()
+const $session = service("session").request<{ userId: string }>()

-const $userService = market.add("userService").product({
+const $userService = service("userService").app({

-suppliers: [$session],
+services: [$session],

 // Access the session by destructuring the factory's 1st argument.

-// The property name is the name passed to market.add() during supplier creation.
+// The property name is the service name passed to service("...").

 factory: ({ session }) => {